P403n1x87/austin/README.md

 Austin can be installed using `autotools` or as a snap from the Snap Store.
 The latter will automatically perform the steps of the `autotools` method with a single command.

-On March 30 2019, Austin has been accepted into the official Debian repositories and can therefore be installed with `apt`.

 ## With `autotools`